Old-World Rye Bread

 - 2 teaspoons salt

 - 3-1/2 to 4 cups all-purpose flour

 - In a large bowl, dissolve yeast in warm water.
 Beat in the molasses, butter, rye flour, cocoa, caraway seeds, salt and 2 cups all-purpose flour until smooth.
 Stir in enough remaining all-purpose flour to form a stiff dough.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
-Shape each piece into a loaf, about 10 in. long.
-Grease two baking sheets and sprinkle with cornmeal.
+Shape each piece into a loaf about 10 in. long.
+Grease 2 baking sheets and sprinkle with cornmeal.
 Place loaves on prepared pans.
 Cover and let rise until doubled, about 1 hour.

 - Bake at 350° for 35-40 minutes or until bread sounds hollow when tapped.
 Remove from pans to wire racks to cool.

 Nutrition Facts1 slice: 146 calories, 3g fat (2g saturated fat), 8mg cholesterol, 229mg sodium, 26g carbohydrate (5g sugars, 2g fiber), 3g protein.